RickStrahl/BlogPosts/2021-03/Role-based-JWT-Tokens-in-ASP.NET-Core/RoleBasedJwtTokensInAspNetCore.md

 Note that order matters for Authentication and Authorization.
 These two need to be injected **after Routing** but before any **HTTP output generating middleware**, most importantly before `app.UseEndpoints()`.

 ## Authenticating Users using an Web API Endpoint
-Next we need to authenticate a user within the application, and then generate a token and return it to the API client.
+Next we need to authenticate a user within the application by asking for credentials, and then generating a token and returning it to the API client.

 This likely happens a **Controller Action Method** or **Middleware Endpoint Handler**.
-I'm using a Controller Action Method here:
+Here's what this looks like using a Controller Action Method:

 ```cs
 [AllowAnonymous]